-Bruce Willis Said Not Wearing A Mask Was ‘An Error In Judgement’ After Shoppers Complained At L.A.
+Bruce Willis Said Not Wearing Mask 'An Error In Judgment' After Shoppers Reportedly Complained At L.A.
 Store

-Actor Bruce Willis was reportedly asked to leave a store for not wearing a mask claimed a report by Page Six.
-The gossip site said that the actor, who was most recently seen in the 2019 film Motherless Brooklyn, did not have his face shielded and when asked to cover up, he left the business without making a purchase.
+Actor Bruce Willis was reportedly asked to leave a store for not wearing a mask, per a report by Page Six.
+The gossip site reported that the actor, who was most recently seen in the 2019 film Motherless Brooklyn, did not have his face covered.
+When asked to cover up, he left the business without making a purchase.

-The incident took place at a Los Angeles Rite Aid pharmacy.
+The incident apparently took place at a Los Angeles Rite Aid pharmacy.

-It was reported that other shoppers were upset that Willis was in the store without a covering atop his nose and mouth.
-Page Six reported that an employee asked him to subsequently to leave the store.
+It was reported that other shoppers were upset that Willis was in the store without a covering over his nose and mouth.
+Page Six reported that an employee asked him to subsequently leave the store.

 He had a scarf around his neck which could have been used as a protective face covering while he shopped indoors.